isc-projects/kea/doc/sphinx/kea-messages.rst

     obtaining maximum %1 of expired IPv4 leases

 Logged at debug log level 50.
-A debug message issued when the server is attempting to obtain expired IPv4 leases to reclaim them.
+This debug message is issued when the server is attempting to obtain expired IPv4 leases to reclaim them.
 The maximum number of leases to be retrieved is logged in the message.